Harvard GSD Design Discovery Virtual

 - A non-refundable $80 application fee is due upon application submission.

-- International applicants, except those from countries where English is the native language, must submit ONE of the following:
+- International applicants, except those from countries where English is the native language, must submit ONE of the following (U.S. citizen and dual citizen applicants do not fall into these requirements):

 - Duolingo test